Predicting Human Perceptions of Robot Performance During Navigation Tasks: Conclusion

-\textbf{Conclusion:} This work contributes the \textsc{SEAN TOGETHER} Dataset, consisting of observations of human-robot interactions in VR, including implicit human feedback, and corresponding performance ratings in guided robot navigation tasks.
-Our analyses revealed that facial expressions can help predict impressions of the robot, but spatial behavior features in the context of the navigation task were more critical for these inferences.
-Our dataset and accompanying analyses pave a path forward to enabling mobile robots to leverage passive observations of their users to infer how well they complete navigation tasks.
-Potentially, they could also use this feedback to interactively improve their behavior in the future.
+This work contributes the \textsc{SEAN TOGETHER} Dataset, consisting of observations of human-robot interactions in VR, including implicit human feedback, and corresponding performance ratings in guided robot navigation tasks.
+Our analyses \track{with VR data} revealed that facial expressions can help predict \thrirevision{perceptions} of the robot, but spatial behavior features in the context of the navigation task were more critical for these inferences.
+Our experiments also demonstrated the ability of humans and ML models to infer perceived robot performance from interaction observations. \track{A general trend that we observed throughout this work was that} predicting the directionality of \thrirevision{perceptions} of robot performance (as a binary classification task) \track{was easier and, thus, seemed more practical} than predicting exact performance ratings (on a 5-point scale).